Turkish television drama: Colombia

-TV series; "Cesur ve Güzel", "Fazilet Hanım ve Kızları", "Binbir Gece", "Kara Para Aşk", "Fatma Gül'ün Suçu Ne", "Adını Feriha Koydum", "Ezel", "Muhteşem Yüzyıl" and "Elif" broadcast in the country.
+The series Cesur ve Güzel, Fazilet Hanım ve Kızları (Mrs. Fazilet and Her Daughters), Binbir Gece, Kara Para Aşk, Fatma Gül'ün Suçu Ne, Adını Feriha Koydum, Ezel, Muhteşem Yüzyıl and Elif broadcast in the country.

 Argentina

-In Argentina the show Fatmagül'ün Suçu Ne? is extremely popular, with more than 12 million Argentine viewers watching each episode.
-Mucize Doktor, which started broadcasting on Argentina's number one channel Telefe, received a rating of 14.2 in its first episode, making it the second highest opening performance for a Turkish series.
+In Argentina, the show Fatmagül'ün Suçu Ne? is extremely popular, with more than 12 million Argentine viewers watching each episode.
+Mucize Doktor, which started broadcasting on Argentina's top channel Telefe, received a rating of 14.2 in its first episode, making it the second highest opening performance for a Turkish series.
 Two days later, on Wednesday, it reached the highest rating for a Turkish drama with a rating of 21.5.

 Mexico

-Adapted from the Turkish TV series, Kara Para Aşk, Imperio de Mentiras was broadcast on the Mexican Televisa channel.
-The Mexican adaptation of the Ezel was released in 2018 under the name Yago for Televisa.
-"El Asesino Del Olvido" the Mexican remake of the Turkish series Şahsiyet was aired.
-Remake of Gecenin Kraliçesi was broadcast on Las Esterellas as "¿Te acuerdas de mí?" in 2021.
+Adapted from the Turkish TV series Kara Para Aşk, Imperio de mentiras was broadcast on a Mexican Televisa channel.
+The Mexican adaptation of Ezel was released in 2018 under the name Yago for Televisa.
+El Asesino Del Olvido the Mexican remake of the Turkish series Şahsiyet was aired.
+A remake of Gecenin Kraliçesi was broadcast on Las Esterellas as ¿Te acuerdas de mí? in 2021.

 Hispanic community in the US

-Turkish drama Kara Sevda is broadcast in the United States through Univision, it became the most watched foreign soap opera in the entire history of the country and the Turkish series with the highest audience, surpassing its main competitors on the Spanish language market.
-It had more than 2 million viewers per episode and close to 4 million in its final episode.
+Kara Sevda, which aired on Univision in the United States, became the most-watched foreign soap opera in the country's history.
+It surpassed its main competitors in the Spanish-language market.
+It is also the most-watched Turkish series.
+The series averaged more than two million viewers per episode, with nearly four million tuning in for the finale.

-A Spanish-language American remake titled Pasión prohibida of Turkish drama Aşkı Memnu began airing in 2013.
+A Spanish-language American remake titled Pasión prohibida of Aşk-ı Memnu began airing in 2013.

-The drama, Sefirin Kızı, made Univision the first U.S. network among Hispanic viewers in the weeknight 10 p.m. slot.
+Sefirin Kızı made Univision the first U.S. network among Hispanic viewers in the weeknight 10 p.m. slot in 2021.